london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 Procedures should be performed in a manner that minimizes the creation of aerosols.

-Clean and decontaminate work surfaces with a suitable disinfectant at the end of the day and after any spill of potentially hazardous materials.
+Clean and decontaminate work surfaces with a suitable disinfectant at the end of the day.
+Our standard disinfectant is 1% virkon solution.

+After any spillage of liquid containing biological agents, the procedures for dealing with spillages, as set out in `LBL08003 <lbl08003.rst>`__, should be followed.

 Biohazardous material must be clearly marked with a biohazard symbol.